SolarLune/tetra3d/readme.md

 	// scene.Root.AddChildren(object)

-	// To remove them, either use Node.RemoveChildren() (in this case, scene.Root.RemoveChildren())
+	// To remove them, either use Node.RemoveChildren() (so something like, scene.Root.RemoveChildren(object))
 	// or Node.Unparent() (in this case, object.Unparent() ).

-	// For Cameras, we don't actually need to have them in the scene to view it, since
+	// For Cameras, we don't actually need to place them in the scene to view it, since
 	// the presence of the Camera in the Scene node tree doesn't impact what it would see.

 	// We can see the tree "visually" by printing out the hierarchy: